It’s not just the altitude the Mariners have to contend with at Coors Field. The area of outfield is a challenge in itself

-DENVER — At field level, the vast expanse of green, deftly cut into a diamond patter, seems more like a fairway of a par 4.
+DENVER — At field level, the vast expanse of green, deftly cut into a diamond patter, seems more like the fairway of a par 4.

 From the stands, the outfield grass seems unending, making the infield dirt seem small enough to be Little League proportions.